 I first visited Bali back in 2012, before Instagram even existed, I thought it was beautiful and I took plenty of photos on my old, low quality compact camera.
 When I returned in 2020, however, the island had been transformed!

 Everywhere I went there were swings, cocoons and nests for tourists to pose inside and a range of businesses promoting ‘Insta tourism’.
-I was intrigued by the way that this destination had changed- how can a social media app have SUCH an effect on a destination?
+There were also so many stunning pool villas that would surely get a top spot on ‘the grid’. than I was intrigued by the way that this destination had changed- how can a social media app have SUCH an effect on a destination?

 - Instagram Bali- What is it?